SA’s Growth Pipeline May Reshape The Future Of Mid-Tier Builders

 For many builders, the next stage of growth increasingly appears to sit upstream.

-Building Projects And Developing Projects Are Not The Same Environment
+Building Projects and Developing Projects Are Not the Same Environment

 This is where the transition becomes significantly larger than many operators initially expect.